Skip to content

 Full agent.
 Edits files, runs tasks, calls MCP tools, commits to git when changes are approved.
 This is the default for power users who want the agent to drive end-to-end.

-The agent can read, search, and propose, but it cannot edit files, run shell commands that mutate state, or call MCP tools that write.
-When it wants to change something, it emits a diff card you review and approve.
+The agent can read, search, and propose changes via diff cards, but it cannot edit files, run shell commands that mutate state, or call MCP tools that write.
+When it wants to change something, the diff card lands in chat and waits for your approval.

 Plan mode is also the working surface for .forge/plan.md.
-The agent sees the current plan body on every turn (capped at 8 KB) and updates it via forge-propose — adding items, ticking them off, or rewording.
+The agent sees the current plan body on every turn (capped at 8 KB) and updates it via forge-propose, adding items, ticking them off, or rewording.
 Forge mints the stable <!-- id: p_xxxxxxxx --> comments at write time; the agent never touches them.
-See the Plan-mode loop for the full draft → focus → tick flow.
+See the Plan-mode loop for the full draft to focus to tick flow.

 Chat showing Forge&#x27;s structured plan reply with numbered steps, code snippet, and rationale